Spiking Neural Networks

 SNNs process information over time rather than in a single forward pass:

-- Temporal coincidences of spikes from multiple neurons can trigger specific patterns in downstream neurons, encoding complex temporal relationships.
+• Temporal coincidences of spikes from multiple neurons can trigger specific patterns in downstream neurons, encoding complex temporal relationships.
+Therefore, SNNs are well-suited for event-drive data like time series or sensor data.

 Reflections

 This project allowed me to explore the inner workings of SNNs and understand how biological principles can inspire novel machine learning approaches.
-While SNNs are slower to train and currently less effective for image classification than CNNs, their temporal capabilities make them highly promising for sequential and event-based data.
+While SNNs are slower to train and currently less effective than ANNs, they are a promising alternative for certain tasks.

 For detailed implementation, code examples, and experiments, see the GitHub repository.